 Be sure to approach the administration first, to clarify on registration matters.
 The university has different criteria for registration.

 If you reside in Michigan, there are a lot of opportunities if you are a senior.
 The number of institutions offering free higher education for citizens is quite high.
 One of such is Michigan tech.

 For those who are 60 and above, the school accepts applications for programs and can waiver the program fees for two courses in a semester.
 To qualify for this provision, the prospective student should apply through the admission office.

 The benefit of applying at this university is that you can use the credits attained to put toward a specific program (degree).

-Rhode Island boasts of these three institutions that senior citizens can pursue their desired programs.
-The requirements to apply at this institutions as a senior are almost similar to most colleges.
+Rhode Island boasts of these three institutions that seniors can pursue their desired programs.
+The requirements to apply to these institutions as a senior are almost similar to most colleges.
 One needs to be 60 years or older.

 How to Get Admission

 The above are seven colleges in the US that you can approach if you intend to study for free.
 Most of them are state-owned.
 Even so, some private colleges offer free education for seniors.

 The College of Wooster, in Ohio, is one of such.
 They allow people of all ages to take one free course in a semester.